branqa/AirTraffic/README.md

 # Air-Traffic

-React app that show all the airplanes that are flying over your current location
+React app for showing all the airplanes that are flying over your current location

 Demo: [Air-traffic](http://branqa.github.io/AirTraffic/)